gnosisguild/zodiac-core/README.md

 ### Verification

 The verification functions allow you to confirm that a deployed contract’s source code and metadata match what is expected on a blockchain explorer (such as Etherscan).
 These functions ensure that the API URL is reachable, the provided API key is valid, and check if the contract has already been verified.
-They also support an optional custom chain configuration for explorers that are not part of the default configuration.
+They also support an optional custom API URL for explorers that are not part of the default configuration.

 **verifyMastercopy**